jburgy/jburgy.github.io/docs/_posts/2025-10-28-how-do-you-visualize.md

 search engine if you don't believe me.

 I have tried many of these "build dashboards in 10 easy steps" tutorials.
 Some are really great.
-The opiniated ones frustrate you as soon as you try swimming outside the lane they picked for you.
+The opinionated ones frustrate you as soon as you try swimming outside the lane they picked for you.
 In my experience, the more mature ones are still implemented in JavaScript or [TypeScript](https://www.typescriptlang.org/) which makes data scientists recoil in horror.